Does The UK Still Use Landfill

 Soil and water contamination

-Inadequate landfill management practices worsen the problem.
-Leaking toxic leachate infiltrates soil and reaches groundwater.
-Contaminated soil affects agricultural productivity and food safety.
-Therefore, effective waste management is needed to reduce environmental risks.
+• Management Matters: Inadequate landfill management practices exacerbate the problem.
+Leaking landfill leachate, a toxic cocktail of contaminants, infiltrates the soil and reaches groundwater resources.
+This contaminated soil can negatively impact agricultural productivity and food safety.

 Government policies and initiatives to reduce landfill use